yenyang/Water_Features/Water_Features/LongDescription.md

 Experimental: Adjust fluidness.

 ## In the Editor
-All features of this mod within the editor are considered experimental.
 Yenyang's custom water tool is available in the editor, and can be used alongside the vanilla water tool.
-Seasonal Streams, evaporation, water cleanup cycle, fluidness, and waves and tides settings will not affect the editor simulation unless you opt-in with the settings.
+Evaporation, water cleanup cycle, and fluidness will not affect the editor simulation unless you opt-in with the settings.
-You may need to untoggle and retoggle seasonal streams and waves and tides to get them to start in the editor.
+Seasonal streams and waves and tides must be inidvidually enabled per save file in the editor.
+In theory, they should be appropriately enabled/disabled when users of the mod start to use the map.

 ## Planned Features
 Option to add polluted water sources...?